Chem-Star/rinchem-api-integration/README_OBO.md

 </Table>

 ### Accepted Units of Measure
-Also available in the AcceptedValues excel sheet, under the *Unit_Of_Measure* tab.
+Units of Measure are also available in the AcceptedValues excel sheet, under the *Unit_Of_Measure* tab.
 <Table>
 <tr>
 <td>TOTE</td>